Woprok/UnrealDiplomacy/README.md

 # Koruna - UnrealDiplomacy

-This project was developed as part of the Bachelor's Thesis on a topic of Diplomacy-based strategy game.
+This project was developed as part of the Bachelor's Thesis on a topic of Diplomacy-based strategy game at [MFF UK](https://www.mff.cuni.cz/en).
 The latest release includes the thesis text, which is recommended for gaining familiarity with the project.